 The Wiki tool is designed so that students can write and revise collaboratively.
 The Wiki keeps track of every draft, noting the changes made and who made them.
 Instructors use the Wiki in a variety of ways, sometimes asking students to write short Wikipedia-style entries on related course topics, other times asking them to create and maintain a glossary of key terms.

-If you want to talk more about how to use Blackboard in your writing classroom, contact Barbara Knauff, Instructional Technologist for Academic Computing.
+If you want to talk more about how to use Canvas in your writing classroom, contact Barbara Knauff, Instructional Technologist for Academic Computing.